-In this section of the Cloud Practitioner learning path, we introduce you to the various Networking services currently available in AWS that are relevant to the CLF-C01 exam.
+In this section of the Cloud Practitioner course, we introduce you to the various Networking services currently available in AWS that are relevant to the CLF-C01 exam.

 Learning Objectives